Charged Complexity and the Thermofield Double State: Complex Scalar Field Theory

-In the above expression we have chosen our convention such that the fundamental unit of charge is set to one, but of course, this dependence can be recovered later by redefining the chemical potential appropriately.
+In the above expression, we chose our convention such that the fundamental unit of charge is set to one, but of course, this dependence can be recovered later by redefining the chemical potential appropriately.
 The complex scalar field can be decomposed in terms of the following Fourier modes

-where $a_{s,\vec p}$, $a_{s,\vec p}^{\dagger}$ and $\bar a_{s,\vec p}$, $\bar a_{s,\vec p}^\dagger$ are annihilation and creation operators for particle and antiparticle modes, respectively, satisfying the following commutation relations
+where $a_{\vec p}$, $a_{\vec p}^{\dagger}$ and $\bar a_{\vec p}$, $\bar a_{\vec p}^\dagger$ are annihilation and creation operators for particle and antiparticle modes, respectively, satisfying the following commutation relations